LastL2/Awesome-Last/README.md

 # Developer tools
 Start building on Last.
 Everything you need to know as a developer before building with the Last stack:

+Start building on Last via [Hardhat](https://hardhat.org/tutorial) and/or [Foundry](https://book.getfoundry.sh/).
+You might want to try out [Altlas IDE](https://www.atlaszk.com/) to build and interact with Last contracts.[Everything you need to build dApps on Ethereum](https://scaffoldeth.io/)

 ### General reads on DeFi and Ethereum
 - [How to Become a DeFi Developer](https://kermankohli.substack.com/p/how-to-become-a-defi-developer) primer on what you should understand in DeFi ecosystem to consider yourself as a DeFi developer
 - [Ethereum beige paper](https://github.com/chronaeon/beigepaper/blob/master/beigepaper.pdf) simplified version of Ethereum's yellow paper